Hyde Park (Tampa): Bayshore Boulevard

 Bayshore marks the eastern boundary of the neighborhood.
 The street is known for its scenic, gently curving greenway and views of the water and skyline.
 It holds the record as the world's longest sidewalk.

 Hyde Park Village

 Upscale shopping district located among several city and residential blocks.
-The approximate center is at the intersection of Swann and Rome Avenues just a few blocks east of SoHo.
+The approximate center is at the intersection of Swann and Rome Avenues just a few blocks east of the adjacent South Howard Avenue residential and retail district known as SoHo.
 High-end boutiques, restaurants and cafes are some offerings of the area.
 Additionally, a SoulCycle opened in 2019.

 SoHo

 Multi-faceted entertainment district in the middle of the neighborhood.
 Many of the region's top-rated bars, nightclubs, boutiques and restaurants are in this district.
 It begins at Howard Avenue south of Kennedy Boulevard and terminates at Bayshore.
 Its name is derived factually since the district centers around South Howard Avenue.